kartoza/miniSASS/docs/src/user/manual/landing-page.md

 3. **Details**: The details section provides information about the observation uploader's username, organisation name, and the date of upload for a more detailed insight.

+    >NOTE: The MiniSASS prioritises user privacy by refraining from displaying users' details publicly.
+Instead of exposing personal information, the system ensures that only the user's first name, as per their profile form, is visible to others.
+In cases where users opt not to provide a first name, the system defaults to displaying "Anonymous," safeguarding their identity while maintaining a level of anonymity.

 - For detailed recent observation instructions, refer to the [recent observation documentation](./map/recent-observation.md).

 4. **View Details**: Click on the `View Details` link to access comprehensive information about the observation.